- SAP has made many claims around the innovative nature of HANA.

 “The aim with the new platform release is clearly to tie HANA more closely into SAP’s overall message of digital transformation.
 Think of HANA 2 as an underlining from the vendor that its platform can act as the basis for organizations to transform their businesses into fully digital enterprises.
 Leukert also talks about where HANA 2 fits in one approach to digital transformation, the concept of ‘bimodal IT,’ a term analyst firm Gartner has coined.
 As an aside, it’s worth mentioning, other research organizations are not so convinced of the benefits of this approach.” – ASUG

-The problem with this, is it assumes that HANA is innovative.
+The problem with this is it assumes that HANA is innovative.
 Our research shows that HANA does not have anything that other database vendors do not also have.
 SAP as the first to focus on adding column-oriented tables to an application database.
 However, their implementation of this design was overdone.
-As is covered by IBM white paper on HANA, which is covered in the Brightwork article IBM Finally Fights Back Against HANA, placing all tables into memory is a wasteful approach.
-In this way, SAP came up with a way of speeding up analytics using a column-oriented design but seems to have negatively innovated.
-That is they came up with an approach that was inferior to what was already available.
+As is covered by IBM white paper on HANA, which is included in the Brightwork article IBM Finally Fights Back Against HANA, placing all tables into memory is a wasteful approach.
+In this way, SAP came up with a way of speeding up analytics using a column-oriented design but seemed to have negatively innovated.
+That is, they came up with an approach that was inferior to what was already available.

-SAP had already purchased Sybase IQ, which is a column-oriented database that never sold particularly well — so SAP has a steep hill to climb to either prove that they came up with something new with a column-oriented design, or that their implementation of a column-oriented design constituted an improvement.
+SAP had already purchased Sybase IQ, which is a column-oriented database that never sold particularly well.
+So SAP has a steep hill to climb to either prove that they came up with something new with a column-oriented design, or that their implementation of a column-oriented model constituted an improvement.

 Innovation Used to Excuse Database Instability

-Another major use of the term innovation by SAP has been to serve as cover for product immaturity.
+Another primary use of the term innovation by SAP has been to serve as a cover for product immaturity.
 SAP has repeatedly talked about how customers would receive “rapid innovations.”
-However, again, these areas SAP is developing are not new.
+However, again, these areas SAP is developing, are not new.
 They are new to HANA, but that does not make them new to databases.